 - Students repeat the response sentence up to three or four times until it is correct.
 Help the student by modelling the sentence after the first one or two attempts.
 If the student is struggling after three or four attempts, do not dwell on that phrase or sentence as this could adversely affect their confidence.
 Instead, pose the example to another student in the class.
 They will typically find it easier having had the benefit of more time to think about it and hearing it.
 If that fails, write it up on the board and model the correct delivery, though be mindful that you should try to maintain a good pace whilst doing these exercises so it could be better to simply move on to the next one.

-Prompt: My friend played professional football.
+Original prompt: My father played professional football.

 - When you have done each example, move on to the next sentence and repeat.